caseyocampo/caseyocampo-wp-theme/README.md

         npx tailwindcss -i ./src/input.css -o ./src/output.css --watch

+Alternatively, you can run `npm run tw` for a shorthand command.

 ## About CaseyOcampo.com

 I built this so that I could use my own custom WordPress theme for my blog.
 It was also a cool dev opportunity to tinker with php and MySQL.